microsoft/tslint-microsoft-contrib/README.md

 Supported Formatters
 -----

+These formatters assume that you use the UTF-8 file encoding.
+They may not work if you have a different encoding.
+We are trying to fix this.

 Formatter Name          | Description | Since
 :----------             | :------------ | -------------
 `fix-no-require-imports`| This formatter automatically converts imports from the require syntax to the ES6 syntax.
 For example `import Utils = require('Utils');` becomes `import {Utils} from 'Utils';`.
 However, be warned that the fix assumes that your imported module exports the correct thing.
 If anything goes wrong with your exports then you'll get a compiler failure saying there is no default export. | 2.0.8